eqNj/eqN-PD2-Filter/README.md

 Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, belts, ethereal weapons, bows, grim shields, mage plates, circlets, and all class items.

-Only high/mid-tier unique and set items will notify on drop, but will still always show.
+Only high/mid-tier unique and set items will notify on drop, but all unique and set items will still always show on the ground.

 # Changelog: